griffeth-barker/diablo-iv-evade-macro/README.md

 # Diablo IV Evade Macro
-A Windows-native macro with a simple graphical user interface to send spacebar keystrokes to the "Diablo IV" game window when it is active.
+A Windows-native macro with a simple graphical user interface to send rapid spacebar keystrokes to the "Diablo IV" game window when it is active.

 ## Disclaimers
   - You should always understand any code/script before running it!
 Use at your own risk.